 |Degree Level||State-approved training program, certificate or diploma|

 |Licensure||State licensure is required for barbers in all states; qualifications for master barbers vary; typical requirements include minimum work experience (up to 1,500 hours) for master barber examination eligibility|

 |Key Skills||Stamina, customer-service skills, creativity, interpersonal skills, time management|

-Master barbers can advance their careers by opening their own shops.
-Taking courses in marketing, sales and business management will help you establish and run your own business.
-Also, attending hairstyling conferences, seminars and expositions can help you stay on top of current trends, techniques and fashions.
+After becoming licensed and gaining experience in barbering, you might advance your career as a master barber by opening your own shop.
+Taking courses in marketing, sales, and business management will help you establish and run your own business.
+Also, attending hairstyling conferences, seminars, and expositions can help you stay on top of current trends, techniques, and fashions.
 There, you'll learn the skills you need to expand your client base, move to a more lucrative salon or grow your business.

 To become a master barber, you must fulfill state requirements, which generally include completion of a postsecondary barbering program, a barbering apprenticeship, and passage of licensing exams.